artecs-group/RVfpga-sim-addons/Design_Microcontrollers_Open_Hardware/README.md

 Specifically, in the seventh module of the course (*RISC-Vfpga: cores VeeR EH1 y EL2, E/S y evaluacion*), we delivered 12 online hours featuring video lectures and tasks for students to complete using simulators.
 Additionally, we conducted six in-person hours focused on hands-on exercises with the Nexys A7 board.
 Below is the schedule, where you can access the course materials.

 ### ONLINE INTRODUCTION (THEORY + PRACTICE) (3 hours)
-- Watch the introductory video: Introduction (slides: [Intro](https://drive.google.com/file/d/17Kid-KSDqPOPoEudiWhcuOdUChYpkcbp/view?usp=drive_link)).
+- Watch the introductory video: [IntroductionRVfpgaVideo](https://www.youtube.com/watch?v=sc_Jn0XSkNw) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [IntroductionRVfpgaEnglishVideo](https://www.youtube.com/watch?v=cO3UAbT09es), you can watch an AI-translated-to-Chinese version of the video here [IntroductionRVfpgaChineseVideo](https://www.youtube.com/watch?v=F-1Q-59s84s)).
+You can obtain the slides used in the video here: [IntroSlides](https://drive.google.com/file/d/17Kid-KSDqPOPoEudiWhcuOdUChYpkcbp/view?usp=drive_link).
 - Install the environment and test tools.
 Follow the instructions in the document [Practice_Familiarization_fpga](https://drive.google.com/file/d/1IyeinlVZMmjAOQFoq8BYQIQapDQ6AWra/view?usp=drive_link).
   - Install Virtual Machine (VM)
   - Download RVfpga Sources in the VM